siliconmeadow/kraken/README.txt

 TODO
 ====
-1. Update the installation and configuration instructions in this file, so people know what to do.
-2. Display brief instructions on /admin/config/media/image-toolkit to explain where/how to set up an account on kraken.io
+1. Display brief instructions on /admin/config/media/image-toolkit to explain where/how to set up an account on kraken.io
-3. Provide checkboxes for collecting kraken data in watchdog and the kraken table.
+2. Provide checkboxes for collecting kraken data in watchdog and the kraken table.
 3. Download/install kraken-php library using drush
 4. Log kraken operations against the managed files